-The deferred tax asset is the amount of tax recoverable in future periods in respect of deductible temporary differences or the carried forward unused tax loss or tax credit.
+Deferred taxes are calculated based on the difference between the values ascribed to assets and liabilities under Solvency II and the values ascribed to the same assets and liabilities for tax purposes as defined in IAS 12.
+The deferred tax asset under IFRS is offset against the deferred tax liability arising from Solvency II/IFRS differences.
 Except where otherwise required by accounting standards, full provision without discounting is made for all temporary differences which have arisen but not reversed at the balance sheet date.
-Deferred tax balances are provided at rates of taxation expected to prevail at the time of reversal.
 A deferred tax asset is recognised where it is probable that taxable profit will be available against which the deductible temporary difference can be utilised.
 Projected future taxable profits are assessed over a three year period in line with the approved business plan.
+The timing of any outflows relating to these valuation differences is expected to be more than twelve months after the financial position date.